PowerDMS/Owin.Scim/README.md

 ##SCIM Extensibility
 ###Defining & Modifying Resource Types
 All core SCIM resource types and rules are added by default.
+There are many valid use cases to modify the default Owin.Scim resource type settings:
+1. service provider may require certain fields
+2. service provider has specific canonicalization rules
+3. service provider has specific validation rules
+4. etc ...

-SCIM's resource type attributes default to:
+The majority of SCIM's resource type attributes have qualities which default to:
 * caseExact: false
 * mutability: readWrite (readOnly, writeOnly, immutable)
 * required: false